 Erinn Mah holds a Bachelor of Arts in Political Science and Gender and Women’s Studies, from the University of British Columbia, and a Masters in Public Administration from the University of Manitoba.

 Erinn grew up in Vancouver and joined The Usand Group in 2013 after working for the Federal Government in Ottawa.
 Feeling distanced from the people she was supposed to be serving, Erinn began to search for a more entrepreneurial organization better able to affect change.
-She now oversees operations for The Usand Group and its joint venture, the Douglas Cardinal Housing Corporation.
+She now oversees operations for The Usand Group.
 On any given day, she may be found working on IT projects, doing strategic planning or coordinating sponsorships for client hockey teams.Now Erinn lives in Winnipeg, although she has lived all over Canada.
 She enjoys cooking and yoga, and she travels to go snowboarding, surfing, camping and fishing.

 Director of Finance